YuriFra/Layout-photo-gallery/README.md

 # Layout-photo-gallery
-Working with CSS to make a photo gallery
+Working with CSS to make a photo gallery using grid and flexbox.